thln2ejz/OS_Bash/README.md

 **Alternative apps**: <br>
 Possible FOSS replacements for essential apps (install these either from your command line interface, or on your phone by downloading/transfering apk files):

-* Simple lightweight apps for Dialer, Music-Player, Notes, File-Manager, Gallery, Flashflight, Clock, Voice-Recorder, Calculator, and Contacts can be obtained from https://github.com/SimpleMobileTools.

-The Contacts app in particular includes the ability to store contacts within the app without communicating with any other app, eg Telegram.
-The names of your contacts on Telegram will appear as specified by them (and not as set by yourself in your phone's own contact list).
+* Simple, lightweight apps for Dialer, Music-Player, Notes, File-Manager, Gallery, Flashflight, Clock, Voice-Recorder, Calculator, and Contacts can be obtained from https://github.com/SimpleMobileTools.
+The Contacts app in particular includes the ability to store contacts without communicating with any other app.

 * Other useful apps: <a href="https://f-droid.org/en/packages/com.fsck.k9/">K-9 Mail client</a>, <a href="https://f-droid.org/en/packages/com.gsnathan.pdfviewer/">Pdf Viewer Plus</a> (replaces Adobe Reader), <a href="https://f-droid.org/en/packages/com.termux/">Termux (terminal emulator)</a>, Firefox beta (because the stable android version does not allow about:config for customizing configuration). <br>
 Other app choices exist on F-Droid, Github, direct apk download, etc.